soxueren/atsd/integration/pentaho/data-integration/README.md

 #### Group By datetime

-Group by rows by `datetime` and sum weighted prices values (for each year)
+Group by rows by `datetime` and sum weighted price values (for each year)

-- Open `Design` pane and find `Group by` in `Statistics` category.
+- Open the `Design` pane and find `Group by` in the`Statistics` category.
 Drag and drop it to `Transformation` pane
 - Connect `Group by` to `/1000`
 - Configure `Group by` as shown in the screenshot below:
-> That operation will group records by datetime and will calculate sum of `P*W/1000` values for each group
+> That operation will group records by datetime and calculate the sum of `P*W/1000` values for each group

 ![](resources/group_by.png)